 Delta Upsilon History

 DU ranks among the top of KSU's fraternities in overall GPA and is a very strong competitor in intramural sports.
 DUs have had strong intramural success with a team championship in soccer and football with runner up finishes in basketball, baseball and ultimate frisbee.
 These achievements along with various individual championships have led to DU ranking 4th overall for competitions among all K-State fraternities.

-The Kansas State Chapter has consistently been among the top chapters in Delta Upsilon as a Sweepstakes Finalist (top seven chapters in the Fraternity) since 2011; receiving the highest honor in the Fraternity as Sweepstakes Trophy Winner in 2012, 2013, 2014, 2016, 2017, 2018, 2019, 2020, 2021 and 2022.
-Winning ten Sweepstakes Trophies in an eleven year timespan is unprecedented in the Fraternity’s 187-year history as a total of 80 chapters compete for this prestigious honor.
+The Kansas State Chapter has consistently been among the top chapters in Delta Upsilon as a Sweepstakes Finalist (top seven chapters in the Fraternity) since 2011; receiving the highest honor in the Fraternity as Sweepstakes Trophy Winner in 2012, 2013, 2014, 2016, 2017, 2018, 2019, 2020, 2021, 2022, and 2023.
+Winning eleven Sweepstakes Trophies in an twelve year timespan is unprecedented in the Fraternity’s 187-year history as a total of 80 chapters compete for this prestigious honor.